Community Development Block Grant

-The Town's annual entitlement grant for 2019-2020 will be approximately $398,148.
-In addition to the entitlement grant, the Town expects to have $2,000 in program income and approximately $31,420 in carryover funds from the prior program year.
-Carryover funds are the result of below-budget projects and are reallocated to eligible projects at the earliest opportunity.
-The proposed Action Plan was prepared in accordance with regulations established by HUD for CDBG entitlement communities.
+The Town's annual entitlement grant for 2019-20 will be $398,148.
+In addition to the entitlement grant, the Town expects to have $2,000 in program income and approximately $80,221 in carryover funds from prior program years.
+The Action Plan was prepared in accordance with regulations established by HUD for CDBG entitlement communities.

-The Proposed 2019 Annual Action Plan includes the following goals and funding objectives:
+The 2019-20 Action Plan includes the following goals and funding objectives:

 - Public services, which include youth education and family activities at the Unity Community Center and homeless outreach services through PATH (Providing Access To Help), Inc. ($59,300)

 - Down payment assistance to eligible, income-qualified home buyers to help foster affordable home ownership ($46,000)

 - Street resurfacing and sidewalk reconstruction in eligible, low- to moderate-income neighborhoods ($275,420)